iamdtang/node-testing/article.md

 });
 ```

-A stub is a function with pre-programmed behavior that overrides another function.
-In this example, we are stubbing out `tax.calculate` with a function that simply executes the callback with a static tax.
+In this example, we are stubbing out `tax.calculate` with a pre-programmed replacement function that simply executes the callback with a static tax.
 This happens in a `beforeEach` block which executes before every test.
 After each test, the `afterEach` block is excuted which restores the original `tax.calculate`.
 By writing our test for the refactored `getTax` method using a stub instead of Nock, the test never has to change if the underlying implementation of `tax.calculate` changes.
 Note that the public interface of `tax.calculate` needs to be kept the same.

 Sinon is a very powerful library and offers a lot more than just stubs including spies, mocks, fake servers, and plenty more.